 “I am” is God’s name that He revealed to Moses when he asked for God’s name at Mount Sinai (Ex 3:13-14).
 John the Evangelist presents Jesus, the “I am” incarnate, using the same name seven times clarifying who “I am” is.

-All the above seven attributes give a glimpse of who Jesus is for us.
+All the above seven attributes give a glimpse into who Jesus is for us.
 Here we are focusing on the first of the above, “I am the living bread.”

-The bread is necessary for us to sustain our lives.
+Bread per se is necessary for us to sustain our lives.
 However, we have souls that also need nourishment.
-Jesus came down from heaven as a spiritual bread to nourish the souls.
-We cannot attain eternal glory without this life-giving bread.
+Jesus came down from Heaven as spiritual bread to nourish souls.
+We cannot attain eternal glory without this life-sustaining bread.

-People make bread from plants or trees using their leaves, stems, roots, seeds, or nuts and also consume their fruits.
-We also cook fish and meat of animals or birds.
-The food production involves a partial or full sacrifice of the life of plants, animals, or birds.
+People make bread from plants or trees using their leaves, stems, roots, seeds, or nuts, besides consuming their fruits.
+We also cook fish and the meat of animals or birds.
+Food production involves a partial or full sacrifice of the life of plants, fish, animals, or birds.
 Likewise, our spiritual food requires the sacrifice and death of Jesus.
-By his self-sacrifice, Jesus became our living and life-giving bread for our souls.
+By his self-sacrifice, Jesus became living and lifegiving bread for our souls.

 In the Lord’s Prayer, Jesus taught us to pray, “Give us this day our daily bread.”
-That bread is not just the physical bread that we make, or buy from market, but also the supernatural bread, the Holy Eucharist.
-God fed Israelites with manna daily in the desert for 40 years for their physical survival until they reached the Promised Land.
-Jesus is nourishing Christians with another supernatural bread, his body and blood, until we reach heaven, which is the perfect Promised Land.
+That bread is not just the physical bread that we make, or buy from the market, but also the supernatural bread, the Holy Eucharist.
+God fed the Israelites with manna daily in the desert for 40 years for their physical survival until they reached the Promised Land.
+Jesus nourishes the Christian with another form of supernatural bread, viz. his body and blood, until we reach Heaven, the perfect Promised Land.

-(49) Your ancestors ate the manna in the desert, but they died;
+(49) Though your ancestors ate the manna in the desert, they died.

-Jesus reminded the providence of God in the history of Israel during the 40 years of wandering in the desert before their entry into the promised land.
+Jesus reminded the providence of God in the history of Israel during the 40 years of wandering in the desert before their entry into the Promised Land.
 If God had not provided that food, called manna, the whole Israelites would have perished in the desert.
-Though manna saved their lives, it was only a temporary rescue because all the ancestors died afterwards.
-Jesus presented this to contrast it with another par excellent food Jesus would provide to save us from sinful death and gain us eternal life.
+Though manna saved their lives, it was only a temporary rescue measure because all our ancestors did die afterwards.
+Jesus presented this to contrast it with other food par excellence provided by him to save us from sinful death and gain us eternal life.

-(50) this is the bread that comes down from heaven so that one may eat it and not die.
+(50) But here you have the bread which comes down from Heaven so that you may eat of it and not die.

 I am the living bread